Rico-febrian/untitled-ecommerce-data-platform/README.md

 ## Acknowledgements

+Alright, that’s all.
 Thank you for checking out this project.

-This was built as a learning project to explore how modern data engineering tools work together.
-If you have any questions, feedback, or suggestions, feel free to reach out.
+This project was built as part of my learning process to understand how modern data engineering tools work together.
+If you have any questions or feedback, feel free to reach out.

 You can connect with me on: